manikbali/aichallengenew/README.md

 - **Frontend**: Built with React.js (or any other framework), handling user interactions and communicating with the backend via APIs.
 - **Backend**: A Node.js service running Express.js or Fastify for handling API requests.
 It interacts with a search engine, databases, or AI models.
+    - Libraries used
+    - flask, langchain_openai, CORS
 - **Infrastructure**: Managed with **Terraform** to deploy the infrastructure in AWS (or another cloud provider).
 - **Containerization**: Use **Docker** to containerize both frontend and backend applications for easier deployment and scaling.
-- **Deployment Pipeline**: Managed via CI/CD pipelines (GitHub Actions, Jenkins, etc.), allowing automated building and deployment.
+- **Deployment Pipeline**: Managed via CI/CD pipelines (terraform), allowing automated building and deployment.

 ### 2. **Development Workflow**